m311ow/m311ow.github.io/src/content/projects/westend-gate.md

 image_1: ./images/westend-gate/image_1.webp
 ---

-SALVIS poskytol na projekte kompletné certifikačné služby BREEAM vrátane všetkých odborných služieb a simulácií.

-**Vybrané udržateľné opatrenia:**

-- Výborné denné osvetlenia a výhľady

-- Nízky dopad použitých materiálov na životné prostredie z hľadiska ich životného cyklu (LCA – life cycle assessment)

-- Viac ako 90% stavebného odpadu znovupoužitého / recyklovaného
+SALVIS provided complete BREEAM certification services for the project, including all expert services and simulations.

+**41% Potable water consumption reduction**

+**40% Energy savings**

+**Selected sustainability measures:**

+- Excellent daylighting and views
+- Low environmental impact of materials used in terms of their life cycle (LCA–life cycle assessment)
+- More than 90% of construction waste reused/recycled
-- Dynamická počítačová simulácia podľa normy ASHRAE 90.1
+- Dynamic computer simulation according to ASHRAE 90.1